 - Pasture feeding for at least 30 percent of livestock's nutritional needs during grazing season

 The U.S. Department of Agriculture (USDA) has established an organic certification program that requires all organic foods to meet strict government standards.
 These standards regulate how such foods are grown, handled and processed.

 One common concern with organic food is cost.
-Organic foods typically cost more than do their conventional counterparts.
-Higher prices are due, in part, to more-expensive farming practices.
+Organic foods typically cost more than their conventional counterparts.
+Higher prices are due, in part, to more expensive farming practices.